mohamadghaffari/mohamadghaffari/README.md

 # Hi there 👋

-I'm a software engineer with over 12 years of experience in developing web applications using Laravel, WordPress and Python using FastApi.
-I'm also interested in exploring blockchain technologies.
+I'm a results-driven Senior Software Engineer with over 14 years of experience in developing scalable, secure enterprise cloud solutions.
+My expertise spans full-stack and backend systems, with a strong focus on API performance and leveraging cloud platforms like AWS and GCP.
+I'm proficient in a variety of programming languages including Python, PHP, Java, and C#.
+I'm also interested in exploring blockchain technologies and have recently been involved in open-source Generative AI projects.

-## 🔭 Current work

-Currently, I'm working on developing scalable and performant web applications using Laravel and FastAPI.

 ## 🌱 Learning

-I'm always learning and expanding my skillset.
+I'm always learning and expanding my skillset, staying up-to-date with the latest technologies and best practices in software engineering and cloud computing.

 ## 💬 Ask me about

+You can reach out to me if you want a Senior Software Engineer with experience in:

+- Python
+- PHP
+- Java
+- C#
-- Laravel
+- Laravel & Laminas
+- FastAPI & Spring Boot
 - WordPress
+- AWS & GCP
+- Docker & Kubernetes
+- Ansible & Terraform
+- PostgreSQL & MySQL
+- Redis & MongoDB
+- Elasticsearch & Amazon OpenSearch
+- Vue.js & React
-- Python with FastAPI
+- TypeScript
-- Blockchain technologies
+- Generative AI
+- Agile methodologies (Scrum, Kanban)
+- Software Architecture & Design Patterns (EDD, DDD, Microservices)
+- API Performance Optimization

-Feel free to reach out to me if you have any questions or just want to chat.
+Feel free to reach out to me if you have any questions or just want to chat about technology, software development, or anything related to my experience.

+## 🤝 Collaboration

+I'm open to collaborating on interesting projects, especially those involving backend systems, cloud technologies, or open-source initiatives.

+## 🎤 Speaking

+I have experience mentoring developers and communicating complex technical concepts through public speaking and presentations.

 ## 📫 Contact

-You can reach me on [LinkedIn](https://www.linkedin.com/in/mohamadghaffari/)
+You can reach me on [LinkedIn](https://www.linkedin.com/in/mohamadghaffari/) or via email at mohammaddevgermany@gmail.com

-## ⚡ Fun fact

-In my free time, I enjoy hiking and exploring new trails.